 Patches have been made available via the official vendor of the Bash application; however, it merits noting that there are currently reports that the available patches do not fully resolve the issue.
 Yesterday, JMARK’s own network was under attack, but our skilled network admins diminished that threat without any loss of service.

 JMARK is monitoring this situation for further developments and risks and will notify clients if the risk continues to increase.

 We are committed to notifying you and protecting you of any new security threats that may impact your organization.
 For more information and updates on the Bash Bug, visit https://www.pcicomplianceguide.org/shell-shock-bash-bug-what-we-know/.

 We have been very pleased with JMARK.
 They are responsive to our requests, but more importantly are proactive in their approach to improve our processes within our business.
 Just within the past year they have provided us with a redundant backup off site, improved our speed over the internet tenfold, and are able to anticipate our computer hardware breaking down before it actually happens.
 We view Tom and his staff as trusted advisors and it’s a pleasure to work with a company that’s proacti…

 All of your employees are so professional, nice, but when I went to the open house I was blown away…It is the state of the art — I came back telling everyone.
 I was so impressed and to be a part of that just instills a confidence to me that we will be taken care of.

 JMARK can be described in ‘P’

 Prominent (In the famous sense!)

-JMARK provides outsourced IT support, or "managed services" to clients in and around the cities of Springfield, MO, Fayetteville, AR, and Colorado Springs, CO.
+JMARK provides outsourced IT support, or "managed services" to clients in and around the cities of Springfield, MO, Fayetteville, AR, Colorado Springs, CO and Tulsa, OK.
 JMARK has been a leader of managed services in Southwest Missouri since 1988, and focuses on treating its clients with dignity while providing enthusiastic technical support services.